 The 3 miles towards Muker takes you basically along a scar half way up Kisdon Hill.
 After a couple of miles the valley widens and you get sight of the village of Muker that you will drop down into.
 Look forward to an ice-cream break.

-Now you get to follow the river, on the opposite side, back to Keld, and more closely too.
+Now you get to follow along the river, on the opposite side, back to Keld, and more closely to it too.
 A chance to experience the valley from within.
 Over the bridge first with yet more stunning views!

 After a mile or so is another super picnic spot.
 At Swinner Gill you can sit away from the path beside the waterfall beneath the trees in the shade.

 This walk of course can be done in reverse from Muker to Keld return, or even just doing one way for those just wanting to do 3 miles or so.
-Please check local timetables for there is a minibus service running up and down the valley, The Little White Bus service.
+There is a local shuttle bus service that can take you either way back.
+Please check local timetables for The Little White Bus service.